blackbeltscripting/sync/README.md

 **NOTE:** The script will create a `db_folder` if not found.

+## Upload/Download Multiple sites at once:

+Sync.py can upload or download multiple websites at once with the simple code:

+	$ python3 Sync.py -[u/d] www.site1.com www.site2.com ...

+### Upload/Download all sites at once:

+Sync.py can process all your sites with the following command:

+	$ python3 Sync.py --[up/down]all

+**NOTE:** This command will ignore all -u and -d commands.
+Downloads takes precedence over uploads.

+### Download takes precedence over upload

+Suppose you write the following:

+	$ python3 Sync.py -d www.site1.com -u www.site2.com

+Sync.py **will ignore the upload arguments and will only download**!

 ## Logs & Git

 Sync.py will by default log all commands into your logs folder (default `www.yoursite.com/logs`).
 If it doesn't find a `.git` folder in your site, it will init and do a first commit automatically.